-Sense About Science USA‘s mission is to create and curate a national conversation about the value of scientific progress and the importance of evidence and transparency.
+Sense About Science USA‘s mission is to improve communication, transparency, and the use of evidence in the sciences.

 We launched in late 2014, in Brooklyn, New York as a nonpartisan, nonprofit 501c3.
 Our sister organization in the UK is the charitable trust, Sense About Science, founded in 2003, which grew to play a pivotal role in promoting scientific understanding and defending scientific integrity in the UK and Europe.
 The original SAS established guiding principles that can be replicated around the world, with each country organization focusing on challenges and needs that are distinct to its home culture and policies.
 Sense About Science USA is committed to the needs of its US audience, Board of Directors, and funders, and to maintaining independence from any external institutional branding or agenda in the execution of its mission.